 And now: Angles.
 Angles is the worst of all The Strokes‘ albums.
 True, it also has some good songs, especially “Under Cover Of Darkness” which is a stone-cold classic that ranks with their best stuff, but the rest of the album: it’s just not The Strokes.
 I’m sorry guys, but The Strokes is Julian Casablancas and a kick-ass band of musicians behind him.
 I know all you other Strokes got egos now cuz you released some solo albums of your own and some people wrote some nice things about them (unless you’re Nikolai Fraiture, in which case nobody wrote anything nice about your album), but you really shouldn’t have tried to make The Strokes a group writing project.
-That’s exactly how you fucked it up and made Angles totally devoid of the Casablancas-ian character that made you guys stars in the first place.
-Sometimes you gotta suck shit up and face the facts.
+That’s exactly how you messed it up and made Angles totally devoid of the Casablancas-ian character that made you guys stars in the first place.
+Sometimes you gotta suck stuff up and face the facts.

 On the other hand, there’s Phrazes For The Young, Casablancas’ solo album.
 This album reflected the best and worst traits of Casablancas, his genius and his apathy or laziness.
 When this album is great, man is it great.
 Songs like “11th Dimension” and “Out Of The Blue” honestly make one wonder if Casablancas really needs The Strokes at all.
 And then there are songs like “Ludlow Street” which are borderline insulting to listen to, and even more so considering that there were better songs like “30 Minute Boyfriend” left off the album.